rikkimelissa/CarND-Extended-Kalman-Filter-Project/README.md

 - Calling the update step for lidar or radar measurements
 - Linearizing update equations for radar measurements by calculating a Jacobian matrix

+Here is an example image of the working extended Kalman filter, where lidar measurements are red circles, radar measurements are blue circles with an arrow pointing in the direction of the observed angle, and estimation markers are green triangles.

+![alt text][image2]

+This image shows the full path driven by the car in this simulation.

+![alt text][image1]